pangenome/odgi/INSTALL.md

 ctest .
 ```

-Another way of building odgi is with guix.scm:
+Another way of building odgi is with the provided [guix.scm](./guix.scm):

 ```sh
 guix build -f guix.scm